Somatic Breathing: How to Breathe Properly for Mind‑Body Balance

 Oftentimes, our breath is audible because our upper vertebrae are out of alignment.
 Usually, this occurs because our head is collapsed.

-To learn all the key elements of proper posture and alignment for standing, see this guide on Zhan Zhuang, and for proper sitting alignments see this guide on the best meditation postures.
+To learn all the key elements of proper posture and alignment for standing, see this guide on Zhan Zhuang, and for correct seated alignment, see this guide on seated meditation postures.

 Principle #2: Breathe Deeply

 Breathing deeply means breathing with your belly instead of your chest.
-In Eastern traditions, it’s often referred to as “womb breathing.”
+In Eastern traditions, it’s often referred to somatic breathing as “womb breathing.”

 Remember that chest breathing promotes anxiety and emotional imbalance; belly breathing promotes relaxation.